 Luke Gilpin, Internal Communications Advisor, RACQ

 Every business is different.
 So, you need to adopt your own, individual collaborative strategy.
 Data#3 can help you to plan, select and implement the right option – contact a collaboration specialist below.
+Contact us to set up a Modern Meeting Proof of Concept or to request a teamwork assessment.

 1. Effective Meetings.
 [Online] Available at: http://www.effectivemeetings.com/meetingbasics/meetstate.asp